Braised pork rice: Etymology

-Khong bah png in Changhua
+Braised pork rice in Changhua

-Khong bah png is one of the three essential dishes in Changhua cuisine, along with ba-wan and cat-mouse noodles (similar to ta-a mi).
+Braised pork rice is one of the three essential dishes in Changhua cuisine, along with bah-oân and cat-mouse noodles (similar to tàⁿ-á-mī).
 The main difference is that rear leg pork is chosen instead of pork belly.
 Since the fat and lean meat from this cut often separates during preparation, vendors usually connect the two with a toothpick.
 The dish is eaten throughout the day, even including breakfast and siu yeh.

-In 2011, Changhua hosted a festival for Khong bah png.
+In 2011, Changhua hosted a braised pork rice festival.
 Eighteen local vendors were invited to serve the dish, and the event was visited by President Ma Ying-jeou.
 In 2012, Changhua set the Guinness World Record for the largest braised pork rice at 647 kg.